Skip to content

 kind: ConfigMap

-In the ClusterProfile definition above we allow the tenant admin eng to deploy Kyverno v3.0.1 to the cluster it has access to.
+In the ClusterProfile definition above we allow the service account eng found in the default namespace to deploy Kyverno v3.0.1 to the cluster it has access to.
 This is the cluster with the label selector set to env=prod.

-If the tenant admin tries to deploy the same ClusterProfile definition to a cluster with a clusterSelector set to env=test, the deployment should fail it does not have permissions in clusters with the mentioned clusterSelector.
+If the service account tries to deploy the same ClusterProfile definition to a cluster with a clusterSelector set to env=test, the deployment should fail it does not have permissions in clusters with the mentioned clusterSelector.

 More Resources